Why Fine Motor Skills are Important

 Fine motor skills are those small, intricate hand and finger movements.
-Skill in using these muscles can take time to evolve as the brain builds important connections.
+Children's muscles can take time to evolve as the brain builds important connections.
 This is achieved through practice, with some children finding it easier to master the skills than others.

 Why are fine motor skills important?

 Fine motor skills are an important factor in early writing.
 Children need strong fingers to grasp a pencil and use it with control.
 Plenty of opportunities to engage in activities which promote these skills is necessary in order to develop these muscles.
 Moving to writing without strong fine motor skills can be detrimental.
 Having the foundation of good skills is important so refining these in Early Years should be a priority, with writing coming second.
 Writing is easier for children who have good strength and control of their hand and finger muscles.
 We need to set them up to succeed.

 However, having these skills is not just important for writing.
 Think of all the things you accomplish using your fingers.

 - Holding cutlery

 Fine motor skills are important in enabling children to achieve valuable life skills.

 The development of these skills should be a critical focus in the Early Years Foundation Stage (EYFS).
 However, it’s not just a ‘one size fits all’ approach.
 Just as we wouldn’t expect all children to be at the same level for their writing development, not all will be at the same point with their skills.
 Careful observations will highlight where children are, where support is needed and where additional challenge is required.
 Providing a range of play experiences can promote the development of fine motor skills but this is alongside knowledge, skilled teachers and practitioners.
 We need to encourage independence, rather than stepping in the moment a child faces challenge.